jhavl/mmc/README.md

 ### Acknowledgements

-This research was supported by the Australian Centre for Robotic Vision (ACRV) and the Queensland Universilty of Technology Centre for Robotics (QCR)
+This research was supported by the Australian Centre for Robotic Vision (ACRV) and the Queensland Universilty of Technology Centre for Robotics (QCR).

 ![thanks](/images/acrvqut.png)